irisnet/irishub/docs/cli-client/asset/transfer-gateway-owner.md

 ## Introduction

 Transfer the ownership of a gateway from the current owner to the new owner.
-The command is only used to generate the transaction which will be signed in order by the current and new owners using the 'iriscli tx sign' command seperately.
+The command is only used to generate the unsigned tx.

 ## Usage